Windows Autopilot Reset

 Windows Autopilot Reset supports two scenarios:

-- Local reset initiated by IT personnel or other administrators from the organization.
+- Local reset started by IT personnel or other administrators from the organization.

-- Remote reset initiated remotely by IT personnel via an MDM service such as Microsoft Intune.
+- Remote reset started remotely by IT personnel via an MDM service such as Microsoft Intune.

-Additional requirements and configuration details apply with each scenario; see the detailed links above for more information.
+Additional requirements and configuration details apply with each scenario.

 Reset devices with local Windows Autopilot Reset